wang-angela/decor-gator/Sprint2.md

 # Sprint 2

+## What Frontend accomplished in Sprint 2:
+1. Connected frontend and backend to communicate with fetch
+2. Created a Buy Page where users can see posts created.
+3. Created Post Page where users can submit posts.
+4. Implemented unit tests for nearly all functions.

+## What Frontend didn't get accomplished:
+1. Constructing the Buy Page and adding more features to it (ex. display post in a box)
+2. Upload images for creating posts

 ## What backend accomplished in Sprint 2:
 1. Created a file called handlers.go that creates a token that is required to access a given page.
 2. Made a file called images.go that can store image byte data in the database.